Skip to main content

 NeedRecommendation

-Fastest time-to-first-runopenai adapter with sdk_quickstart.yaml.
+Fastest time-to-first-runlitellm adapter with any provider.

 Reuse an existing microservicehttp_api adapter with proper retries and auth.